 11 LINES COMPANY REQUIREMENTS

-11.1 We do not own the lines network through which electricity is delivered to you.The Lines Company owns and is responsible for the network.
+11.1 We do not own the lines network through which electricity is delivered to you.
+Your local Lines Company owns and is responsible for the network.

 11.2 You may have an agreement directly with the Lines Company for network services, in which case you must comply with that agreement and this Agreement will only cover the supply of electricity (not the delivery of electricity).
 In most instances, however, we have an agreement with the Lines Company to provide network services to you.
 In that case, you:

-amust comply with all regulatory requirements and the Lines Company’s network connection standards (available from your Lines Company);
+must comply with all regulatory requirements and the Lines Company’s network connection standards (available from your Lines Company);

-bmust provide suitable, safe and secure space for any Lines Company Equipment required;

-cacknowledge that the Lines Company is not liable to you in relation to the supply of electricity;
+acknowledge that the Lines Company is not liable to you in relation to the supply of electricity;

-dmust not connect, disconnect or modify any Equipment to or from the network;
+must not connect, disconnect or modify any Equipment to or from the network;

-egrant the Lines Company safe and unobstructed access to the Premises and facilities as reasonably required by the Lines Company; and
+grant the Lines Company safe and unobstructed access to the Premises and facilities as reasonably required by the Lines Company; and

-fcomply with any other terms imposed by the Lines Company to enable us to supply electricity to you.
+comply with any other terms imposed by the Lines Company to enable us to supply electricity to you.

 11.3 You acknowledge that the Lines Company may interrupt or reduce supply to you:

-ato enable it to inspect, maintain or make alterations to the network;
+to enable it to inspect, maintain or make alterations to the network;

-bto avoid danger to persons or property or avoid interference with the conveyance of electricity;
+to avoid danger to persons or property or avoid interference with the conveyance of electricity;

-cto preserve and protect the proper working of the network or the transmission network;
+to preserve and protect the proper working of the network or the transmission network;

-din carrying out load management;
+in carrying out load management;

-efor any other purpose which in the Lines Company’s reasonably held opinion is required by good industry practice.
+for any other purpose which in the Lines Company’s reasonably held opinion is required by good industry practice.

 11.4 If you do not have your own agreement directly with the lines company (or if they have appointed us as their agent for collection), we will charge you for the network services provided by the Lines Company.
 This amount is set by the Lines Company.